 As LE is more common in athlete group (tennis players, badminton, baseball players etc), future studies should be done in athlete groups as well to determine the effect of elbow muscles weakness in LE in sports performance.
 Also, impact analysis study9 and possible mechanotherapeutic effect of exercise interventions21 should be considered in future studies to determine the relevance of UL muscles strengthening exercises in tissue healing, recovery and return to full sporting action following LE injury.

 This study has failed to establish the causal relationship between its findings of elbow muscles weakness and lateral epicondylalgia.
-However, it has definitely spotlighted the necessity of more studies on this aspect which has important clinical implications in the assessment and rehabilitation of LE.
+However, it has definitely spotlighted the necessity of more studies on this aspect which has important clinical implications in the assessment and lateral epicondylitis treatment.
 Previous studies done on UL muscle imbalance, upper limb kinetic chain relation, anatomical study, moment arms of different muscles across the elbow joint and their functions and functional biomechanics of upper limb movement have also supported the possible association of elbow muscles weakness with LE.
-The results of this study have clearly shown the significant upper limb musculature imbalance associated with LE which is in consistent with previous studies and encourages the physiotherapists to include whole upper limb rehabilitation including elbow flexors and extensors rather than focusing only in the forearm muscles.
+The results of this study have clearly shown the significant upper limb musculature imbalance associated with LE which is in consistent with previous studies and encourages the physiotherapists to include whole upper limb rehabilitation including elbow flexors and extensors rather than focusing only in the forearm muscles in lateral epicondylitis treatment.
 Also this study is able to aware physiotherapists about the possible effect of side dominance-related differences during the strength measurement and comparison between the sides of a patient with unilateral presentation of lateral epicondylalgia.
-More systematic and scientific studies are necessary to determine the conclusive causal relationship between elbow muscles strength impairment and LE, its effect in functional movement of upper limb which may be milestone to define and establish mechanotherapeutic effects of exercises in LE and hence to develop more effective and complete rehabilitation program for LE.
-With the findings of this study and other studies discussed, I am convinced with the possible elbow flexors and extensors strength impairment in patients with LE and shall be including strengthening and stretching exercises of all upper limb muscles according to need after careful assessment of shoulder, arm, forearm and hand muscles during therapeutic treatment.
+More systematic and scientific studies are necessary to determine the conclusive causal relationship between elbow muscles strength impairment and LE, its effect in functional movement of upper limb which may be milestone to define and establish mechanotherapeutic effects of exercises in LE and hence to develop more effective and complete lateral epicondylitis treatment program.
+With the findings of this study and other studies discussed, I am convinced with the possible elbow flexors and extensors strength impairment in patients with LE and shall be including strengthening and stretching exercises of all upper limb muscles according to need after careful assessment of shoulder, arm, forearm and hand muscles during lateral epicondylitis treatment.

 - Wood WA, Stewart A, Jenje TB.
 Lateral epicondylalgia: an overview.
 Physical Therapy Reviews.
 2006;11:155-160.